jpulse-net/jpulse-framework/docs/front-end-development.md

 **🎯 Live Examples:** See the [UI Widgets Examples](/jpulse-examples/ui-widgets.shtml) and [Form Examples](/jpulse-examples/forms.shtml) pages for interactive demonstrations of all concepts with working code.

+**💡 Using AI assistance?** The [Gen-AI Development Guide](genai-development.md) shows how to leverage AI coding assistants to implement these patterns quickly while maintaining framework best practices.

 ## 🎯 Overview

 The jPulse Framework provides a comprehensive client-side utility library available globally as `jPulse`.
 This framework eliminates code duplication, provides consistent patterns across all views, and implements the "don't make me think" philosophy for front-end development.